Codes-of-Aryan/Cathay-Hackathon-/README.md

 Training a Machine Leaning Model to accuratly predict fuel burn (and thus carbon emissions for each passenger) for a flight trip. <br>

 ## Result
-We are able to train our ML Model to achieve an accuracy of ~ 91%
+Model accuracy of ~ 91%

 ## Running Instructions
-- Please run the file train_regression.py to train and see the accuracy of the model.
+- Run the file train_regression.py to train and see the accuracy of the model.

 ## Dataset
 Data taken from the US bureau of statistics